Brad Paisley

 Brad Douglas Paisley (born October 28, 1972) is an American country music singer, songwriter, and guitarist.
 His first success came in 1997 as the writer of David Kersh's "Another You".
 After this, he signed with Arista Nashville in 1998, and released his debut album Who Needs Pictures in 1999.
 This was the first of 12 studio albums he released for the label before its closure in 2023, after which he transferred to EMI Nashville.
 His most commercially successful albums are Mud on the Tires (2003) and Time Well Wasted (2005), both certified double platinum by the Recording Industry Association of America.

 Paisley has charted more than 50 singles on the Billboard country singles charts, including 19 number-one singles ranging from "He Didn't Have to Be" in 1999 and "Perfect Storm" in 2015.
 Ten of these singles were achieved consecutively, starting with "When I Get Where I'm Going" in 2006 and ending with "Then" in 2009.
 Paisley has collaborated with artists such as Alison Krauss, Keith Urban, Dolly Parton, Carrie Underwood, and Alabama.
-Since 2003, he has been married to actress Kimberly Williams-Paisley.
+Since 2003, he has been married to the actress Kimberly Williams-Paisley.